1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The Easy Way to Know Your 1889 Indian Head Penny Value

-Grade remains the critical starting point—examine Liberty’s headband lettering, feather definition, and facial contours under magnification.
-Surface wear patterns at these high points separate value categories.
-Color designation follows next, since copper’s oxidation from original red through brown tones directly impacts market positioning.
+Grade is the critical starting point—examine Liberty’s headband lettering, feather definition, and facial contours under 5x to 10x magnification.
+Surface wear patterns at these high points separate value categories more than any other single factor.

 Eye appeal and strike quality complete the assessment.
 Contact marks, spotting, and luster preservation all contribute to final placement within grade ranges.